 Here I’d like to tell you why I named my blog JustRedefine and why so often I repeat that phrase.
-This blog is dedicated to mothers and housewives, especially those who don’t necessarily feel very comfortable in this role (yet!), but my redefining theory is very broad and universal – that’s why it landed on a home page.
-If you are interested who am I and want to get more info about the blog itself, please head to about me page.
+This blog is dedicated to mothers and housewives, especially those who don’t necessarily feel very comfortable in this role (yet!), but my redefining theory is very broad and universal, it also helps with fighting overthinking, so common moms’ problem.

 I know I need it!

 I started the whole concept with redefining after I observed that I have the tendency to create the problems I think I have.
 Now, let it sink in for a moment.
 The problems I think I have.
 It’s about growing anxiety that drives different thoughts particularly when it’s NOT the right place and time for that.
 It is worrying about retirement when you should be enjoying your summer vacation, it’s thinking about organizing the biggest wedding ever for your little girl while driving her to the preschool first time in her life.
 Or you know, complaining about how terrible your new neighbors are when they just parked their moving-in truck.
 Overthinking much?

 I noticed that it’s not just me.
 It concerns so many women around me.
 Maybe it’s women in general?
 We are creating our problems.
 I spent a lot of time thinking about it, I didn’t do a lot of research but I have my conclusions and even some solutions.
 So please, stay with me a couple of minutes and let me introduce you to my theory.